baby-tech/babymonitor/README.md

 Then connect to your pi using a browser on port `8888`.
 You should see images coming through within minutes.

+## Building (unfinished)

+To build a .deb file, in debinstall:

+    ./redeb.sh

+This will output a suitable deb in debinstall.

 ## Development

 To run the tests: